hannibal002/SkyHanni/docs/FEATURES.md

     + Highlights items in NPC trade menus that you can buy right now.
     + Also shows the price, the number you own and the total cost in the item lore.
 + Added an option to highlight how full each lobby is in the SkyBlock Hub Selector. - RemainingDelta (https://github.com/hannibal002/SkyHanni/pull/6207)
++ Added a command to prevent items from being sold. - hannibal2 (https://github.com/hannibal002/SkyHanni/pull/6468)
+    + Type `/shpreventsell` while holding an item in hand.
+    + Blocks clicks in the Auction House and in NPC or other player trades.
+    + Beware, this does not prevent moving the item in chests, in the Bazaar, or dropping it.
+    + Only works with items that have a UUID (most Bazaar products are excluded).

 ### Bazaar